cathiele/rpngo/USER_GUIDE.md

 settings.

-There are also special variables, `$0`, `$1`, etc, which represent values on stack. `$0` represents the value at the top of the stack.
-If the stack is empty, then using `$0` results in an error.  e.g.
+There are also special variables, `$0`, `$1`, etc, which represent values on stack. `$0` represents the value at the top of the stack:

             # result (assume stack is empty on each line)
     5 sq    # 25